-i.
-Editing General User Settings
+9.2.2 Editing General User Settings

-Change the user name, group, or password of an existing account from this screen.
+To change the user name, group, or password of an existing account, click on User name, group and password.
+The Define User Account screen opens.
 To keep an old password while changing other settings, leave both password fields blank.
-To delete an account, click the Delete button.
+To delete an account, click the [Delete] button.